mapbox/mbxmapkit/README.md

  1. Study the view controller in the iOS sample app.
 It's meant to be liberally copied and pasted.
 In particular, take a look at `-viewDidLoad`, `-resetMapViewAndRasterOverlayDefaults`, `-actionSheet:clickedButtonAtIndex:`, the `MBXOfflineMapDownloaderDelegate` callbacks, `-mapView:rendererForOverlay:`, `-mapView:viewForAnnotation:`, and the `MBXRasterTileOverlayDelegate` callbacks if you have any questions about how things work.

  1. **Provide some prominent means to display any applicable map data copyright attribution messages.** For maps which include [OpenStreetMap](http://mapbox.com/about/maps) data, that means you need something which links to the OSM copyright page (see sample app for an example).
 More details are available at https://www.mapbox.com/help/attribution/ and http://www.openstreetmap.org/copyright.

+### Linking Requirements

+MBXMapKit requires `libsqlite3.dylib` to be linked with your build target in order to compile properly.
+This is related to offline map storage.

+### Getting Help

+If you have questions about how to use MBXMapKit, or are encountering problems, here are our suggestions for how to proceed:

+ 1. Read all of this README, review the documentation in the MBXMapKit header files, and check if what you're trying to do is similar to anything in the sample app.

+ 2. Search the web for your problem or error message.
+This can be very helpful for distinguishing MBXMapKit specific problems from more general issues with MKMapKit, and it may also guide you to relevant GitHub issues or StackOverflow questions.
+In many cases, documentation and blog posts about using MKMapKit will also be applicable to MBXMapKit.

+ 3. Familiarize yourself with the documentation and developer resources on Mapbox.com ([Help](https://www.mapbox.com/help/), [Guides](https://www.mapbox.com/guides/), and [Developers](https://www.mapbox.com/developers/)).

+ 4. Take a look at the MBXMapKit [issues](https://github.com/mapbox/mbxmapkit/issues?state=open) on GitHub.

+ 5. Take a look at [Mapbox questions](http://stackoverflow.com/questions/tagged/mapbox?sort=votes&pageSize=100) on StackOverflow.

+ 6. If none of that helps, you can file an [issue](https://github.com/mapbox/mbxmapkit/issues?state=open) on GitHub, ask a question on [StackOverflow](http://stackoverflow.com/questions/tagged/mapbox?sort=votes&pageSize=100), or [contact Mapbox support](https://www.mapbox.com/help/).

 ### Understanding the Sample App